 The Foundation for the Diocese of El Paso was established in 2001 to support the growing needs of our Catholic community.

 Each year, the Foundation holds a different Stewardship event.
-Past events have included Stewardship Days, Stewardship Workshops and Stewardship Classes held through Tepeyac’s Summer Institute.
+Past events have included Stewardship Days, the Mass Attendance Count, Steward of the Year Contest, Stewardship Workshops and Stewardship Classes held through Tepeyac’s Summer Institute.

 The purpose of the annual Foundation of Faith Dinner is to bring a renowned speaker to El Paso, to bring people from all areas of our community together, to raise gifts for endowment and non-endowment needs for diocesan charities, ministries, parishes and schools, and to disseminate the Stewardship message of “Pray, Serve, Give.”

 A gift of 2.6 million dollars from Michael M. and Clara Miles in 2009 to establish Catholic school scholarships for students in high school laid the groundwork for what is known today as the Foundation’s Scholarship Program.

 The Catholic Legacy Fund is the Foundation’s permanent endowment fund program that exists to support the annual and long-term needs of the churches, schools and ministries of the Diocese of El Paso.
 Our goal is to build the Catholic Legacy Fund to $25 million.